Virtual Reality User Interface Design: Best Practices and Implementation: Introduction

 Virtual Reality (VR) is a computer-generated simulation of a three-dimensional environment that users can interact with and explore in an immersive, often headset-driven, experience.
 VR originated in the 1960s \cite{hamdanindustry}.
 It utilizes head-mounted displays (HMDs) to create the illusion of an alternate reality, immersing users in interactive digital environments \cite{byam2019best}.
 A well-designed VR experience can enhance user engagement, satisfaction, and immersion \cite{saranya2024development}, but excessive use of the technology may also lead to various health problems and harm personal development \cite{puspitasari2022review}.
 This highlights the importance of thoughtful design, as interface elements and usability directly influence users' mental models and decisions, with user needs and experiences serving as critical design criteria \cite{chen2024survey}.

 While gesture-based interface components continue to emerge, traditional user interface (UI) elements remain popular to this day \cite{yeo2024entering}.
 However, for a truly immersive VR experience, it is essential to explore different UI design approaches that support a more natural user interaction \cite{kharoub20193d}.
-Current methods for designing virtual 3-dimensional (3D) interfaces are typically based on direct adaptations of the desktop metaphor and the related "window, icon, menu, pointing device" (WIMP) paradigm, resulting in a user experience (UX) gap between physical and virtual reality \cite{bermejo2021exploring}. \\ \\ This adaptation is problematic because interaction in 3D virtual environments involves mapping traditional 2-dimensional (2D) input devices to 3D space, which limits how content is perceived when 3D elements are shown as 2D rendered images \cite{caputo2019gestural}.
+Current methods for designing virtual 3-dimensional (3D) interfaces are typically based on direct adaptations of the desktop metaphor and the related "window, icon, menu, pointing device" (WIMP) paradigm, resulting in a user experience (UX) gap between physical and virtual reality \cite{bermejo2021exploring}.

+This adaptation is problematic because interaction in 3D virtual environments involves mapping traditional 2-dimensional (2D) input devices to 3D space, which limits how content is perceived when 3D elements are shown as 2D rendered images \cite{caputo2019gestural}.
 Unlike conventional 2D interfaces used on desktops and mobile devices, VR environments do not have fixed UI placement boundaries, making traditional UI design principles less directly applicable \cite{pandey2024pilot}.

 The current lack of established design guidelines for VR interfaces leads to significant limitations, particularly in selecting appropriate interaction modes for immersive experiences \cite{chen2024survey}.
 Existing VR interaction models struggle with user fatigue, motion sickness, and the overall difficulty of designing interfaces that ensure usability and user well-being \cite{zhou2023design, khanvirtual}.
 There is a lack of established principles for displaying text, with open questions about optimal contrast ratios and other visual parameters affecting readability \cite{kojic2020user}.
 Additionally, recent studies highlight the challenges in improving menu placement and interaction techniques in VR, emphasizing the need for careful evaluation to enhance usability, accuracy, and user comfort \cite{byam2019best, wang2021experimental}.